mxxo/rgmsh/README.md

 alone will crash.

 ## Linking to the Gmsh library
-Gmsh provides SDK kits for Linux, MacOS, and Windows.
+Gmsh ships prebuilt binary SDK libraries for Linux, MacOS, and Windows.

 The download server is: [http://gmsh.info/bin/](http://gmsh.info/bin/)